-The ALM IPUs granted to Mr. Parsley in 2015 that vest based on performance for the three-year period ended December 31, 2017 are included in the following table as of December 31, 2017.
-At a meeting held on January 29, 2018, the Personnel and Compensation Committee certified the level of performance achieved and determined the payout for the January 1, 2015 to December 31, 2017 performance period.
-The Committee determined the level of the payout, which could range from 0% to 200% of the target number of units based on our Asset & Liability Management function performance against a benchmark index.
-The Committee approved a payout at 200% for the ALM IPUs granted in 2015.
+The ALM IPUs granted to Mr. Parsley in 2016 that vest based on performance for the three-year period ended December 31, 2018 are included in the following table as of December 31, 2018.
+At a meeting held on January 30, 2019, the Personnel and Compensation Committee certified the level of performance achieved and determined the payout for the January 1, 2016 to December 31, 2018 performance period.
+The Committee determined the level of the payout, which could range from 0% to

+200% of the target number of units based on our Asset & Liability Management function performance against a benchmark index, with actual payout percentages based on straight-line interpolation between the data points reflected in the payout percentage grid.
+The Committee approved a payout at 200% for the ALM IPUs granted in 2016.
 In accordance with the terms of this award, the ALM IPUs awarded to Mr. Parsley were paid out in cash.